-Moen, Chateau Single-handled Filtered Kitchen Faucet w/Protégé Side Spray - Model F7430
+Moen, Chateau Single-handled - Model L4601

-Operation instructions for the faucet, battery, and filter replacement instructions are in the Moen faucet manual provided in your owner's packet.
-The filter and battery for the faucet are located under the sink in the galley cabinet.
-The battery and faucet replacement kit number is #9601.
+Operation instructions for the faucet and filter replacement are in the Moen faucet manual provided in your owner's packet.
+The filter for the faucet is located under the sink in the galley cabinet.
+The faucet filter replacement kit number is #9601.
 It is available from Moen, phone: 1-800-BUY MOEN.